 A current temporary classification of automated license plate reader data, issued by the commissioner of administration, classifies the data as private or nonpublic.
 The temporary classification will expire August 1, 2015.
-This act will replace the temporary classification as of that date.
+After the temporary classification expires, automated license plate reader data will be presumptively public unless otherwise classified by law.